Arizona

 In 2021, by the same law that authorized sealing of conviction records (see Section IIIA, above), Arizona for the first time authorized sealing of “all case records” related to uncharged arrests and dismissed and acquitted charges.
 See SB1294, enacting Ariz.
 Rev. Stat. § 13-911(A)(2) and (3).
 The law is effective on December 31, 2022.
 The court may not act on a petition for 30 days unless the prosecutor and victim indicate no objection, and the court may grant without a hearing unless the prosecutor or victim requests a hearing.
 The same standards apply as apply to convictions: the court “shall grant” the petition if it determines that “granting the petition is in the best interests of the petitioner and the public’s safety.” § 13-911(D).
 No fees may be charged by DPS for preparation of the record or for sealing of non-conviction records.

-Until January 1, 2023, non-conviction records may be sealed only if a person was “wrongfully arrested, indicted or otherwise charged for any crime,” meaning that there was “no legal basis for the arrest, or no legal or factual basis for the charge, or where the parties so stipulate.”
+Until January 1, 2023, non-conviction records could be sealed only if a person had been “wrongfully arrested, indicted or otherwise charged for any crime,” meaning that there was “no legal basis for the arrest, or no legal or factual basis for the charge, or where the parties so stipulate.”
 State v.
 Mohajerin, 226 Ariz.
 103, 109 (App.
 2010), quoting from State v.
 Franco, 153 Ariz.
 424, 426 (App.
 1987).

 F. Diversion and deferred adjudication